 - The Lincoln Life and Annuity Company of New York v.
 Berck; and Berck v.
 The Lincoln Life and Annuity Company of New York.
 Won a reversal in a \$20 million life settlement rescission lawsuit against Lincoln Life & Annuity Company of New York as trial and appellate counsel for a group of investors.
 Lincoln's lawsuit was based on allegations that the insurance policies lacked an insurable interest because they were procured by third-parties for investment purposes and because there was net worth and other misrepresentations in the applications.
 The appellate court ordered that the trial court enter judgment in favor of the trust affirmed the trial court victory that Lincoln's fraud claim was time barred because the policies were incontestable.
-The \$20 million policy matured before the trial court entered judgment in favor of the policy owner.
-We then sued the insurance carrier to effectuate payment of the \$20 million policy.
+The \$20 million policy matured before the trial court entered judgment in favor of the \$20 million policy.
 The case was the feature cover story in the publication, California Lawyer, at the time of this decision. - The Lincoln Life and Annuity Company of New York v.
 Janis and Berck.
 Represented Jonathan Berck, as Trustee of the Rosamond Janis Insurance Trust, in a \$5 million rescission claim brought by the Lincoln Life and Annuity Company of New York for alleged violations of